42yeah/EoS/_posts/2020-4-11-evaders-in-ocaml.md

 You might notice there are quite a few differences, as I've changed a lot of things on the flight.
 If there aren't, lucky me!

 OCaml is a very beautiful and elegant language.
 I am sorry I abused it in such an ugly way.
 Truth is, I just started learning it, and that's why I need those little exercises.
 Another reason would be little to none documentation & community tutorials.
 But this is one cool hidden gem, and it is really, really cool!
 I hope I can really get the gist of it one day, and dive into a huge, diverse ML family.

+## What To Do Next?

+Well, this game is obviously incomlete, so here's a few thing you could improve:

+1. Make a GUI
+2. Ability to restart the game
+3. Turn the enemy planes around 180 degree
+4. Fancy shaders (or simply discard the black part)
+5. I don't know, multiplayer?

 ## References